trekhleb/machine-learning-octave/neural-network/README.md

 Forward propagation is an interactive process of calculating activations for each layer starting from the input layer and going to the output layer.

-Then we're able to calculations activations for second layer based on the input layer and our network parameters:
+For the simple network mentioned in a previous section above we're able to calculate activations for second layer based on the input layer and our network parameters:

 ![a-1-2](../images/neural-network/a-1-2.svg)